FaridTaghavi/MultiharmonicCumulants/README.md

 	11. Nsigma2Qvec,
 	12. Nsigma2P.

-To run, save the package togther with a Mathematica notebook (example.nb for instance) in a same folder.
-By the following lines in the notebook the functions in the package are accessible:
+To run, save the package together with a Mathematica notebook (example.nb for instance) in the same folder.
+By running the following lines in the notebook, the functions in the package are accessible:

 	SetDirectory[NotebookDirectory[]];
 	<<MultiharmonicCumulants_v2_ 0.m

 An explaination for each function can be obtained by adding a "?" at the beginning of the function's name.
 For instance,

 	?cQvec
 returns

 	cQvec[cumulant_order _list , phase_list, harmonic_list , multiplicity_symbole , Q-vector_symbol]: cumulant written in terms of Q-vectors.